liferay/liferay-docs/develop/tutorials/articles/customizing-liferay-portal/overriding-language-props-hook.markdown

     ![Figure 5: Here's a Spanish translation of the Sign In portlet's title.](../../images/override-sign-in-es.png)

-If you created the language properties hook using Liferay IDE, then you're finished and can skip the next section.
+If you created the language properties hook using Liferay IDE, you're finished and can skip the next section.
 The Liferay Hook Configuration wizard in Liferay IDE automatically takes care of inserting the proper references in the `liferay-hook.xml` file to your language files.
 If you need to add more language files, simply run the wizard again.

-However, what if you created your language files manually?
-What if you have an inherent distrust of wizards?
-What if you're a veteran commander of the command line?
-Don't fret!
-The next section shows you how to manually reference your language files in your hook plugin's `liferay-hook.xml` file.
+If you created your language files manually, however, the next section shows you how to manually reference your language files in your hook plugin's `liferay-hook.xml` file.

 ## Referencing Custom Language Files in the liferay-hook.xml File

 Each reference to a language file in `liferay-hook.xml` is defined in a `language-properties` tag.
-For example, you could reference custom language files for English, Spanish, and the default language properties file, by specifying them in the `liferay-hook.xml` file like this:
+For example, you could reference custom language files for English, Spanish, and the default language properties file by specifying them in the `liferay-hook.xml` file like this:

     <hook>